XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 ### 1.3.5 The **`CFTokenAuthorize`** Transaction
 This transaction enables an account to hold an amount of a particular CFT issuance.
 When applied successfully, it will create a new `CFToken` object with an initial zero balance, owned by the holder account.

-If the issuer has set `lsfRequiresAuthorization` (allow-listing) on the `CFTokenIssuance`, then the issuer must submit a `CFTokenAuthorize` transaction as well in order to give permission to the holder.
-If `lsfRequiresAuthorization` is not set and the issuer attempts to submit this transaction, it will fail.
+If the issuer has set `lsfCFTRequireAuth` (allow-listing) on the `CFTokenIssuance`, then the issuer must submit a `CFTokenAuthorize` transaction as well in order to give permission to the holder.
+If `lsfCFTRequireAuth` is not set and the issuer attempts to submit this transaction, it will fail.
 Read more about allow-listing in Appendix.
 #### 1.3.5.1 CFTokenAuthorize
 | Field Name      | Required?          | JSON Type | Internal Type |
 | --------------- | ------------------ | --------- | ------------- |